posted on 9th May 2024 14:20

 On 8 May 2024, following the presentation of the depot in Dortmund and its expansion plans, Siemens Mobility unveiled the Desiro HC EMU for Egypt during an event held on the Wegberg-Wildenrath (PCW) test facility.
 The Egyptian side requested that the interior of the trains should be in line with European practice - hence the similar design to the Desiro HC units for DB.

 This was the third unit; the first one arrived here for test last summer and was sent to Egypt at the end of 2023.
 The first Velaro also appeared at PCW in late 2023, but it is not due to be presented to the public until this year's InnoTrans.
-The first Vectrons for Egypt are already in production.
+The first two Vectrons for Egypt were completed at Siemens's München works in February 2024.
 More information will follow soon.